savegame/QField/docs/docs/old-doc/project-management/vector-layers.md

 checkbox is checked, the list of diseases will be available to the user.

 ::: {.container .clearer .text-center}
-![Configuration of a group box that will only be shown if the checkbox
+!![Configuration of a group box that will only be shown if the checkbox
 \"measures\_taken\" is
 checked.](../assets/images/conditional_visibility_configuration.png)
 :::